p2panda/handbook/website/docs/specification/APIs/publishing.md

 ## `publish`

-- if a `publish` request is accepted by a node it must publish the entry supplied with the request by taking the following steps:
+- If a `publish` request is accepted by a node it must publish the entry supplied with the request by taking the following steps:
-  - the node must validate the received entry and operation by checking if:
+  - The node must validate the received entry and operation by checking if:
-    - the entry adheres to the [bamboo specification][bamboo] and has a valid signature and log integrity
+    - The entry adheres to the [bamboo specification][bamboo] and has a valid signature and log integrity
-    - the operation adheres to the [operation specification][operations]
+    - The operation adheres to the [operation specification][operations]
-    - the operation is linked to the entry with a correct payload hash and size
+    - The operation is linked to the entry with a correct payload hash and size
-  - the node should persist the entry and operation and make it available to other nodes via [replication][replication]
+  - The node should persist the entry and operation and make it available to other nodes via [replication][replication]
-  - the node may [materialise][reduction] the document this new operation belongs to, resulting in a new document view
+  - The node may [materialise][reduction] the document this new operation belongs to, resulting in a new document view
-- returns entry arguments required for publishing the next entry for the same document, similar to `nextArgs`
+- Returns entry arguments required for publishing the next entry for the same document, similar to `nextArgs`
-- returns an error
+- Returns an error
-  - when the bamboo log, signature or document integrity could not be verified, the operation was malformed or schema not fullfilled
+  - When the bamboo log, signature or document integrity could not be verified, the operation was malformed or schema not fullfilled
-  - when the node is unable to persist the entry and operation at the moment
+  - When the node is unable to persist the entry and operation at the moment

 ```graphql
 mutation publish(